Idaho

 Radon:

-- In Idaho, 33% of radon tests results were at or above the action level recommended by EPA.
+- In Idaho, 33.3% of radon test results were at or above the action level recommended by EPA.

 - It ranks 33rd among all states, placing it in the below average tier.